 The City of the Saved houses every human being who ever lived… but some of its immortal Citizens need more.

 For the Remakers, one fiction above all exerts its fascination: a character existing in countless interpretations, many of them now recreated in the flesh and in business together as the Great Detective Agency.
+These are their tales.

 Look at this beautiful cover!
 Death and a Cup of Tea, the newest Elm Books mystery collection, coming soon from Elm Books.